by Derek Gendron, May 7, 2014

 Later in the article after discussing the “pickle”, Symantec was in as 40% of their revenue is yielded from antivirus protection market.
 Did Symantec say they would stop taking people’s money for this “dead” market?

 Even though in the article they mention that Symantec is only catching around 45% of the attacks, no where was there a mention that they reduced the price of their services and software.
 I mean, if they can only provide a 45% efficiency rate, shouldn’t they think about offering a discounted service price?

 Now I am not trying to beat up Symantec.
 This article along with many others and including the Heartbleed revelation, I find myself pondering more on the topics of Internet security and privacy.
 In a world where everyone spills their guts in blogs like this and on mediums such as Facebook, LinkedIn and Twitter what can or better yet, what should we expect to receive in the way of a Secure and Private travels of the internet?

-We will continue to click everything and anything, things forwarded us and those that entertain us via Stumbleupon, Facebook or just about everywhere else.
-We will be traveling the internet highways and studying what the world has to offer and every once in awhile, sit down to think about Internet security and privacy.
+We will continue to click everything and anything and those that entertain us.
+We travel the busy highways of internet travel and rarely stop to think about security and privacy.